 NETRF promotes collaboration and resource sharing among funded researchers and the community, both crucial to expedite the advancement of NET science.

-Unique research resources created by NETRF funds must be readily available to qualified individuals, after publication.
+Unique research resources created by NETRF funds must be readily available to qualified individuals no later than publication.
 NETRF has partnered with several like-minded organizations that promote resource sharing.

 Plasmids or viruses: